UncannyOwl/Uncanny-Toolkit-for-LearnDash/readme.txt

 == Description ==
 **Important: This plugin requires PHP 5.6 or higher and LearnDash 2.3 or higher.**

 The Uncanny LearnDash Toolkit adds over a dozen exciting new features to LearnDash sites that improve the learner experience and simplify development.
-Trusted to power over 8,000 LearnDash sites, it’s the easiest way to improve the learning experience for your students.
+Trusted to power over 8,000 LearnDash sites, it's the easiest way to improve the learning experience for your students.

 https://www.youtube.com/watch?v=FKsN0oTx-rM